How to Road Trip the West Coast of Scotland

 The road to Arisaig (the A830) is affectionately known as “the road to the isles”.

-This is the place to truly fall in love with the West Coast - you’ve never really experienced golden hour until you’ve seen the sun set on Scotland’s west coast highlands.
-From the shores of Loch nan Ceall at Arisaig, watch the sun set over the mountainscapes of Rum and Eigg, the purple-hued sky throwing the most magical light over the distant Small Isles.
+This is the place to truly fall in love with the West Coast - you’ve never really experienced golden hour until you’ve seen sunset on Scotland’s west coast highlands.
+From the shores of Loch nan Ceall at Arisaig, watch the sun drop over the mountainscapes of Rum and Eigg, the purple-hued sky throwing the most magical light over the distant Small Isles.

 Be sure to also visit Camusdarach Beach and the Silver Sands of Morar; a series of silvery white sands hugging the coastline, these are some of the most beautiful beaches in Scotland.
 This is the perfect spot to swim, SUP, or kayak.

-Whilst we chose a sunset BBQ on the beach, you’ll find wonderful food in the Crofters Rest restaurant.
+We chose a sunset BBQ on the beach, but you’ll find excellent food at the Crofters Rest restaurant.

 Where to stay in Arisaig: